microsoft/promptflow/docs/how-to-guides/develop-a-tool/create-and-use-tool-package.md

 ```

 ### Create custom tool package
-Run below command to initialize a package tool in current folder:
+You can use [pf tool init](../../reference/pf-command-reference.md#pf-tool-init) to initialize a package tool in current folder:
 ```
 pf tool init --package <your-package-name> --tool <your-tool-name>
 ```